 Once you’ve decided to connect with professionals that aren’t part of your network, chances are you will initially find them by doing advanced people searches.
 If you are already an experienced user, you’ll likely encounter people you might want to connect with everywhere on LinkedIn.
 These people often appear on the “people you may know” widget that is featured prominently in the top right-hand corner of your LinkedIn home page and in group discussions.
 So, once you find someone with whom you’d like to connect, follow these guidelines to complete the connection:

-[Note: If you are a college student looking for targeted LinkedIn advice, check out my post on how college students can leverage LinkedIn.]
+[Note: If you are a college student looking for how to network on LinkedIn advice, check out my post on how college students can leverage LinkedIn.]

 Read the contact settings: There are many people on LinkedIn who aren’t engaged on the platform.
 They signed up and forgot about their profiles, or they just simply “checked out” for some reason.
 Some may indicate in their contact settings that they are not open to receiving connections, but, if they include their contact details here, or anywhere else on their profile, you have implicit permission to contact them.
 If you want to be cautious, first contact them and let them know why you want to connect.
 Also mention how you can help them.
 Then ask if you can connect on LinkedIn for a mutually beneficial – and connected – relationship.